virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

  Check if the last post has any markdown syntax error.

  **Step2:**
- If you have made any recent CSS changes then check whether you have any curly braces or semicolon missing.
+ If you have made any recent CSS changes then check whether you have any curly braces or semicolons missing.

 **Step3:**
 If you have edited html or liquid syntax then check whether any tag is missing.
 Many times we forget to add ``</div>``, ``{% raw %}{% endfor %}{% endraw %}``, ``{% raw %}{% endif %}{% endraw %}``.
 Check [this article](https://help.github.com/articles/troubleshooting-jekyll-builds/){: target="_blank" rel="nofollow"} for all kinds of errors possible.